ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 automate the app updating flow.
 Unfortunately, no API for updating is provided by Microsoft, so we fall back browser automation.

-As an example, suppose we're in the process of [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) -- one closer to where the SharePoint Online tenent is hosted.
-To support such migration, we must update the Nintex Workflow and Nintex Forms add-ins to a recent version.
+As the running example, we'll use [migrating Nintex to a local datacenter](https://community.nintex.com/docs/DOC-3921) -- one closer to where the SharePoint Online tenent is hosted.
+To complete such a migration, we must update the Nintex Workflow and Nintex Forms add-ins to their current versions.

-The identification and updating approach isn't specific to Nintex.
-Any add-ins can be identified and updated using SharePointAddInsAutomation.
+Identifying and updating add-in instances using SharePointAddInsAutomation works with any add-in, however.
+The basic SharePoint dialogs for updating an add-in are the same across any add-in.

 ## Identifying which add-ins are installed where